 The boards now have twice as much overlap with the posts, allowing a more secure connection with less risk of splitting the wood.
 Unfortunately that means the beds each have only 12.8 square feet of plantable area instead of the ideal 16 square feet, but all of it is reachable except for approximately 124 square inches (less than 1 square foot) at the corner.
 Because the beds are a consistent size and shape, any structure that is built to fit one of them can be moved to any of them and turned to face any direction.

-I'll make a video soon with scale models to illustrate this, but the structures made to sit on top should be built with the pinwheels turning the opposite direction.
+The video above illustrates this, but it bears repeating that the structures made to sit on top should be built with the pinwheels turning the opposite direction.
 This allows the structures' boards to sit on top of the beds' boards while the corner posts mesh on the opposite sides of each corner, helping to hold the top and bottom together.